Khumar

 The site is rich in pseudo-runic inscriptions, an evidence of early medieval Turkic occupation by tribes of the Saltovo-Mayaki cultural group.
 Most of the inscriptions were heavily damaged by locals and are illegible.

 Among the more controversial finds from the site was a folding, modular altar unearthed in the area.
 Scholars at the archaeological museum in Rostov-on-Don asserted that the altar was part of a Khazar Jewish shrine built in imitation of the Biblical mishkan.

 In the 9th and 10th centuries, it was the site of a populous town, mentioned in Byzantine and Georgian sources as Skhimar (Russian: Схимар).
 It is believed that St. Maximus the Confessor was held there during his exile to the Caucasus.
 Within four kilometers from the fortress stands the Shoana Church (ca. 925), first described by Abraham Firkovich in 1848.

-The town was destroyed by Tamerlane during his invasion of the Golden Horde in 1396.
+The town was destroyed by Timur during his invasion of the Golden Horde in 1396.